 Self-Assessments (Concepts & Problems): Every week, you must complete self-assessments to see how well you understand the assigned readings.
 These self-assessments are in Moodle and they must be completed by the due date -- no exceptions.
 If you do not like your grade, you can redo your self-assessment unlimited times, and your highest grade is what counts.
 Since you can redo your homework, I encourage you to begin early and complete at least one attempt so that you hopefully will not end up with a zero.

 Exams: There will be two exams, equally weighted and delivered electronically.
 Each exam will cover only the materials that we have covered in each half of the semester.
-These exams will be timed, but you will have a period of 24 hours and can decide when to begin.
+These exams will be timed, but you will have a period of at least 24 hours to decide when to begin.
 Exams must be taken individually, and there will be severe consequences for those who do not follow this rule.
 Exams are open-book, open-notes, and you are encouraged to use Excel.
 Also, at my discretion, I can ask you to find an instructor or administrator from a university to proctor your exam.

 Bonus Points: Occasionally, bonus exercises are provided, and these will be identified as "Bonus" on Moodle.
 Bonus exercises are always optional, and they are additional points within its own grade category.
 In the spirit of quality and continuous improvement, whenever you are the first student to identify an administrative error about any component of this course, you will receive one (1) bonus point.
 These bonus points can amount to up to 2% improvement to your overall grade.